JinIgarashi/cactus-narok-figures/README.md

 ![fig4-1](./fig4-1_fulllifecycle_cost_comparison.png)

-- The comparison of Total Annualised Cost per Household (TACH) (Int$ 2020) between the CACTUS database and Narok town as of September 2022.
-The box plots present the range of TACH for each component except Narok town.
-Star icons are the cost of Narok town for each component.
+- Figure4-2 The comparison of Total Annualised Cost per Household (TACH) (Int$ 2020) for each component between the CACTUS database (boxplots) and Narok town (star icons) as of September 2022.
 The components on the left side are for the faecal sludge management system, and on the other side are for sewage systems.

 ![fig4-2](./fig4-2_component_compare.png)